Photo by Autumn Goodman on Unsplash

 If you start to feel fatigued, take a break immediately and contact your doctor if you suspect an injury or illness.
 There’s a fine line between competition and taking things too far.
 Don’t get carried away or you could end up in one of those emergency room visits.

 One of the common mistakes athletes make when starting a new sport is not equipping themselves with the right gear.
 You might think you’ll try out the sport first and then invest in proper gear, but this leaves your body vulnerable to an injury.

 The proper gear, in the correct size, is essential to your long-term success as an athlete.
 The gear is there for a reason: to protect you from injury.
 Just like you wear your seat belt in the car, always wear the correct gear in any sport you play.
 Here are some of the items you might want to consider:

 Also, remember to update your gear if it’s been a few years since you pulled that helmet out of storage.
-New technology has helped us develop helmets that are more effective at protecting your head and mouthguards that are far more comfortable than past options.
+New technology has helped us develop innovative football safety equipment, like helmets that are more effective at protecting your head and mouthguards that are far more comfortable than past options.

 Taking the right safety precautions in dangerous sports, such as surfing or football, could save your life.
 No matter the sport you choose to pursue, it is essential to know the risks and how you can prevent an injury.